In 2019, we organized the 2nd edition of the OAFF Festival.

-SCROLL DOWN TO SEE THE SELECTION.
+SCROLL DOWN TO SEE THE FORMER SELECTION OF 2019

 films that will be submitted for the official and digital jury’s vote